KieuSonTung/gttm/README.md

 ```
 </details>

+## Structure

 ```
 |
-├── README.md          <- The top-level README for developers using this project.
+|-- README.md          <- The top-level README for developers using this project.
-│
-├── docs               <- Documents (expect Sphinx template) │
-│── test               <- Test case
 |
+|-- docs               <- Documents (expect Sphinx template)
+|
+|-- test               <- Test case
+|
 |-- bash               <- Bash scripts
 |
 |-- utils              <- Utilities scripts
 |
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+|-- requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
+|                         generated with `pip freeze > requirements.txt`
-├── src                <- Source code for use in this project.
+|-- src                <- Source code for use in this project.

 ```